 Royalties are defined very broadly to include fees for the supply of certain property or rights.
-Royalties paid will generally be deductible to an Australian company, subject to the transfer pricing rules if paid to a related party or on non-arms-length terms.
+Royalties paid will generally be deductible to an Australian company, subject to the transfer pricing rules if paid to a related party or on non arm's length terms.

-Royalties are subject to withholding tax at 30% unless reduced by a tax treaty, where the rate is generally 10%.
+Royalties are subject to withholding tax at 30% unless reduced by a tax treaty, where the rate is generally 5-10%.

-Double Tax Treaties
+Tax Treaties

-Australia is party to a comprehensive range of double tax agreements with a number of countries.
-One effect of all double tax agreements is that the dividend and royalty withholding tax rates specified above are substantially reduced.
-Where treaty rates are higher than domestic rates, the lower rate prevails.
+Australia is party to a comprehensive range of income tax treaties (also referred to as double tax agreements).
+One effect of all income tax treaties is that the dividend and royalty withholding tax rates specified above are substantially reduced.